Top 10 books about the Netherlands

 5 The Black Tulip

-The historical novel The Black Tulip, written by Alexandre Dumas, won’t disappoint you if you’re more into fiction.
+The historical novel The Black Tulip by Alexandre Dumas won’t disappoint you if you’re into fiction.
 Alexandre Dumas’s novels are notable for their suspense and excitement, foul deeds, hairsbreadth escapes, and glorious victories.
-The story of The Black Tulip is set during the Tulip Fever in the Dutch Golden Age and tells the fascinating tale of Cornelius Van Baerle suffering from several counterattacks, trying to grow a black tulip to earn money and fame.
+The story of The Black Tulip is set during the Tulip Fever in the Dutch Golden Age.
+It tells the fascinating tale of Cornelius Van Baerle suffering from several counterattacks, trying to grow a black tulip to earn money and fame.

 The Culture Map by Erin Meyer